 Convivial Dinners – pricing

-Convivial Dinners are priced on a pay-it-forward model.
-If you have a low income or a current cash-shortage, you are encouraged to enjoy a free or inexpensive dinner and pay it forward in a different way or at a different time.
-Perhaps you can help a neighbour figure out how to video-chat with their grandkids or buy a Christmas treat for a neighbour who doesn’t have family or…
+Convivial Dinners are priced on a pay-what-you-can or pay-it-forward model.
+If you have a low income or a current cash-shortage, you are encouraged to enjoy a free or inexpensive dinner.
+Then, if you have the capacity, you can pay it forward in a different way or at a different time.
+Perhaps you can help a neighbour with a small task or make a Christmas treat for a neighbour who doesn’t have family or…

 The beauty of this model is that it is NOT about paying it back.
 Paying-it-forward leads to an ongoing spiral of good deeds being done without any expectations.
 What a wonderful thing!!